UNCLASSIFIED (U)

 (2) Take an oath of allegiance to the foreign state.

 e.
 Section 401(d) NA contains the single prerequisite that the employment be employment for which only nationals of the foreign state are eligible.
 The individual must be a national of the foreign state.
-Employment must be restricted to nationals of the foreign state; if an alien may hold such a position, even if none were actually employed, the employment is not a potentially expatriating act.
+Employment must be restricted to nationals of the foreign state; if a non-U.S. citizen may hold such a position, even if none were actually employed, the employment is not a potentially expatriating act.

 7 FAM 1285 WHAT IS A POLICY-LEVEL POSITION WITH A FOREIGN STATE?